benrizza/ISAD251-Coursework-Project/README.md

 YouTube Video Link: https://youtu.be/6EmMUxlsEzg

-**Image file uploading not working on hosted server folder - not sure why.
+*Item Image file uploading not working on hosted server folder - not sure why.
+Can still create an item without uploading an image.

 ## To-Do List:
 - Order Basket Partial View - Not implemented pretend order basket has been created.